 When you’re exploring a new city or even a new country food is one of the most of the most exciting parts.
 It’s something we may take for granted at home but once out of our everyday surroundings it’s something that can become somewhat of an adventure (be it good or bad) as you discover new tastes and smells.
 We all love to try and track down the latest trends, the different techniques, and of course new flavours.
 But what I think is the best part is learning about the culture that the food brings with it.
 Such an important part of the cuisine in any culture though quite often missed by the everyday tourist.
 Food is something that can change the dynamics of a place, from a simple family to the entire nation.
-Thats why I loved our Medellín Food Tour with Tasty Town where we not only got to try some tasty treats but also learn of the culture of Colombia and how it’s food intertwine.
+Thats why I loved our Medellín Food Tour with Tasty Town where we not only got to try some tasty treats but also learn how the culture of Colombia and it’s food intertwine – and of course discover some of the best street food in Medellin!

 Our Medellín Food Tour, lead by local foodie Laura, started in the nearby Envigado, a local area away from the busy Medellín centre and technically another city all together.
 It may seem counter intuitive but this is the best place to experience the real food of Medellín because it’s not an area tourists often head to meaning there’s none of the many touristy restaurants aimed at them as you’ll see in Medellín’s centre.